mediamonks/drupal-protect-before-launch/README.md

 ### Options
 The module allows you to set the following options:

+* Protection
 * Realm
 * Denied Content
+* Authentication Type
 * Username
 * Password
-* Exclude paths
+* Exclude Paths
-* System variable
+* Environment Key
-* System Variable value
-* Identity provider
+* Environment Value

-## Auto enable with System variable

-Set the enabled mode to Environmental key/value.
+### Protection

+Can be disabled, enabled or be controlled by the environment.

-When this mode is set the module will look for the variable and when this is set it will enable the password protection.
+When it is set to "Auto Enabled by Environment" the module will look for the environment variable and when this is set it will enable the password protection.

-When also the System Variable value is set the the module will check if the value in the variable is set correctly before enabling.
+When also the Environment Value is set the the module will check if the value in the variable is set matches before enabling.

+### Realm

+This is the message that appears in the authentication box of the browser.

+### Denied Content

+This is the content that will be outputted to the user if credentials can't be validated if the site is currently under protection.

-### Authentication
+### Authentication Type

-The module allows you to use the drupal user database to authenticate against or the simple username and password set directly into the module.
-This username and password is independent from the Drupal user database.
+The module allows you to use the Drupal user database to authenticate against an existing user or use a username and password.

-### Exclude paths

-The exclude paths option allows you to set urls or patterns (preg_match).
-When the url matches an exclude path for that path no passwords will be requested.
+This username and password  stored is independent from the Drupal user database.

-### Default username and password
+Default username and password is set to:

 **username:** username

 **password:** password

 *Make sure you change these when using the built-in authentication option!*

+### Exclude paths

+The exclude paths option allows you to set (pcre) patterns.
+When the url matches an exclude path for that path protection will be disabled.

 ## Acquia Hosting